Ange-Dvs/PFDA-project/README.md

   Guided the setup, installation, and basic usage of `yfinance` in Python notebooks.

 - **[YFinance YouTube Tutorial](https://www.youtube.com/watch?v=3FG6ATh90IU)**
-  Offered a step-by-step video walkthrough of how to use `yfinance` for fetching and analyzing stock data.
+  Offered a step-by-step video walkthrough of how to use `yfinance` for fetching and analysing stock data.

 ---
 ### **Data Visualization Techniques**